dendronhq/dendron-site/vault/tags.stage.germ.md

 id: J6CKDqxWwcpve4CrpF5aa
 title: Germ
 desc: ''
-updated: 1640102089900
+updated: 1640975391220
 created: 1634752450970
 ---

-❗️ Note: This is an experimental feature that may have breaking changes in future iterations.
+This is an experimental feature that may have breaking changes in future iterations.
 A germ is a feature that is still in the gestation period.

+## Qualities
+- core functionality missing
+- performance is not optimized
+- interface not stable
+- non-existant documentation